ByronQuezada/Major-Project/proposal.md

 More than 10 different levels.
 Have enemies to make it more difficult. customization of the character.
-Different backgrounds designs everytime the game restart.
+Different backgrounds designs everytime you pass the level.